algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 ### Sprites

-This file will contain all the diferent functions used to draw sprites, but also to calculate their new positions.
+This file will contain all the different functions used to draw sprites, but also to calculate their new positions.

 ### Collider